PaslenAmari/ParalAgos_Project_KMeans/README.md

-# ParalAgos_Project_KMeans - Parallel K-means Clustering Implementation
+# Parallel K-means Clustering Implementation
 The Project for optimization purposes for K-Means clustering algotithm (with benchmarks - use dataset with at least 70000 samples)

-# Parallel K-means Clustering Implementation

 This repository contains sequential and parallel implementations of the k-means clustering algorithm using the HandOutlines dataset from the UCR Time Series Archive.